 The segment bond market contains all bonds that have been admitted to listing on the Official Market or Second Regulated Market or admitted to trading in the Third Market.
 These are government bonds, federal treasury certificates, treasury notes, interest rate and government strips, corporate bonds, banking bonds and convertible bonds.
-The trading platform used is Xetra® with the trading procedure "Auction Trading" (intra-day auction).
-In the case of bonds in the market segments public sector, corporates prime, corporates standard and financial sector having a market maker, the trading procedure is "Continuous Trading" in conjunction with several auctions (opening auction, closing auction).
+The trading architecture used is Xetra® Classic with the trading procedure "Auction" (single intra-day auction).
+For bonds in the market segments public sector, corporates prime, corporates standard and financial sector having a market maker, the trading procedure is "Continuous Trading" in conjunction with several auctions (opening auction, closing auction).

 The public sector segment contains all debt securities issued by government bodies or that have a guarantee from the public sector: Austrian federal government bonds, Austrian Treasury bills (ATBs), bonds issued by provincial governments, bonds issued by other states or ASFiNAG and ÖBB Infrastruktur AG.